 Flossing should be a part of your daily oral hygiene routine for healthy gums.
 It helps clear away food and plaque from between the teeth and below the gum line.
 In reality, of course, very few people floss daily – if at all.

 Many people find that a water flosser is easier to use – and much more gentle on gums – than traditional dental floss.
 These devices, also known as oral irrigators, shoot a jet of water between each of your teeth.
-The Waterpik Ultra is a popular model with variable intensity settings, so you can start off slow while you get used to it.
+The cariPRO Cordless Water Flosser is a popular model with variable intensity settings, so you can start off slow while you get used to it.
+You can read about more of the best water flossers as well.

 Bleeding gums without brushing